A Cold and Super-Puffy Planet on a Prograde Orbit

 Finally, to account for the possible non-detection of the Keplerian signal in the RVs, we allowed the semiamplitude to take negative values.
-All priors and resulting posteriors are shown in Table \ref{tab:fit}.
+All priors and resulting posteriors are shown in Table~\ref{tab:fit}.

-We found that TOI-4507 b is comparable to Saturn in size, having a radius of $8.22\pm0.08\,R_\oplus$.
+Figure \ref{fig:TOI-4507} shows the different datasets along with the best model.
+We found that TOI-4507 b is comparable to Saturn in size, having a radius of $8.2\pm0.1\,R_\oplus$.
 However, the Keplerian signal was not detected.
-We found $K=0\pm2$ m/s, leading to a 2-$\sigma$ upper limit on the planet's mass of $30\,M_\oplus$, comparable to that of Neptune.
-This combination results in a bulk density $<0.3$ g/cm$^3$, making TOI-4507 b a super-puff planet and one of the longest-period planets known to be in this category.
-Given this non-detection in the RVs, the confirmation of the planetary nature of this object, similar to other planets around hot stars \citep[e.g.,][]{CollierCameron2010,Gaudi2017}, comes from the detection of the RM effect \citep[see, e.g.,][]{Gaudi2007}.
+We found $K$ consistent with 0 m/s, leading to a 2$\sigma$ upper limit on the planet's mass of $20\,M_\oplus$, comparable to that of Neptune.
+This combination results in a bulk density $<0.2$ g/cm$^3$, making TOI-4507 b a super-puff planet and one of the longest-period planets known to be in this category.
+Future RV monitoring with more precise instruments will be necessary to precisely measure the mass and density of the planet.